 A key observation is that the functional $H_+(A)$ is related to the shift action of $S^{g+1}$ on the GMP matrix $A$.
 But finally we want to conclude something about

-This leads to the introduction of the Jacobi flow on GMP matrices.
-Due to \cite[Proposition 5.5.]{YuditskiiAdv} there is, up to a certain identification, a one-to-one correspondence between Jacobi matrices, $J$, satisfying $\bc_k\notin\sigma(J)$ and GMP matrices $A\in\GMP(\bC_\E,\bbZ)$.
-Let us denote this mapping by $\cF$.
-Then the Jacobi flow on $\GMP(\bC_\E,\bbZ)$ is defined by the following commutative diagram:

-This is one of the reasons why it is natural to work with full-line operators.
-If we would consider in this construction the shift action on $\ell^2(\N_0)$, which is not unitary, then it may happen that for some $m$, $\bc_k\in\sigma((S_+^*)^mJ_+S_+^m)$ and thus the corresponding half-line GMP matrix would not be well defined.
-It is shown in \cite[Equation (4.8) and Lemma 4.4]{YuditskiiAdv} that there exists a block-diagonal unitary mapping $U_A$, such that
+i.e., the shift action on $J$.
+This is another motivation of the Jacobi flow as defined above.

-The following lemma, which follows essentially from \eqref{eq:JacobiFlow}, allows to compute the ``derivative'' in Jacobi flow direction and is essential in order to extract from finiteness of $H_+(A)$ properties of the associated Jacobi matrix $J$. \begin{lemma}{\cite[Lemma 6.1]{YuditskiiAdv}} Let $v_{jk}^{(\ell)},w_{jk}^{(\ell)}$ denote the matrix entries of $\fv_\ell,\fw_\ell$ and
+The following key lemma, which follows essentially from \eqref{eq:JacobiFlow}, allows for the computation of the ``derivative'' in the Jacobi flow direction, and is essential in order to extract from the finiteness of $H_+(A)$ properties of the associated Jacobi matrix $J$. \begin{lemma}{\cite[Lemma 6.1]{YuditskiiAdv}} Let $v_{jk}^{(\ell)},w_{jk}^{(\ell)}$ denote the matrix entries of $\fv_\ell,\fw_\ell$ and